luisDDmayorga/NHL_Final_Project/README.md

 - R2 - 0.86
 - MSE - 0.0038
 - RMSE - 0.062
+- MAE - 0.04862
-This means that for a whole season, my predictions are wrong in just about 0.3 points per team - which is really good.
+This means that for a whole season, my predictions are wrong in just about 4 points per team - which is really good.

 <p align="center"><img width="700" alt="Captura de pantalla 2021-12-15 a las 21 50 25" src="https://user-images.githubusercontent.com/90793442/146263081-392f1022-61d1-4318-a5ea-dccee910fb8d.png"></p>